BoraComert/Bora-DSA210-Project/README.md

 A table containing Season of Istanbul and total tourist numbers from cold,moderate and warm countries is formed.
 By doing so we can actually analyze the preference of people from different climates.

 Chi-Square Test of Independence Results:
 Chi2 statistic: 26093420.685
 P-value < 0.001
 Degrees of freedom: 6

+A table containing humidity classification of Istanbul and other countries were made to analyze the humidity of the peoples origin country on their preference to the time they visit Istanbul.

+Chi2 statistic: 240070.010
+p-value < 0.001
+degrees of freedom: 2

 We reject null hypothesis (p-value=0.001 < 0.05)